Senator Paul delivers letter from Trump to Putin's government

 Trump’s efforts to improve ties with Russia have not yielded significant results.
 In addition to tensions over election meddling, the two countries are also at odds over Syria and Ukraine.

 The relationship has also created divisions within the administration.
-Trump’s top intelligence official, Dan Coates, has said that he is in the dark about what Trump discussed with Putin in their one-on-one meeting in Helsinki.
+Trump’s top intelligence official, Dan Coats, has said that he is in the dark about what Trump discussed with Putin in their one-on-one meeting in Helsinki.

 Further U.S. sanctions on Russia over alleged election meddling, Syria and Ukraine could lead to a deeper rift and are hurting Russia’s rouble.